postsharp/postsharp-emails/metalama-email-course/xx-more-contracts.md

 The same contract is used in ostensibly the same way via an attribute for three quite different validation scenarios but produces consistent code at compilation time that the developer has not had to write by hand.

-> **Note: While the system.ComponentModel.DataAnnotations library includes a StringLength attribute, it does not offer the same versatility as that provided by Metalama.Patterns.Contracts, as it cannot be applied to return values and requires the developer to provide their own error message.**
+> **Note: While the System.ComponentModel.DataAnnotations library includes a StringLength attribute, it does not offer the same versatility as that provided by Metalama.Patterns.Contracts, as it cannot be applied to return values and requires the developer to provide their own error message.**